alams154/music-assistant-alexa-skill-prototype/LIMITATIONS.md

 - There is a noticeable delay when pausing; this is caused by the AlexaPy library

 ### APL devices:
-- Pause and stop are not currently working
+- Pause and stop from Music Assistant are not currently working
 - Album art is not currently working
+- Next and previous track from device are not currently working

 ## Future Improvements (Organized by priority)
 - Improve README documentation